 As Europe only makes 20% of Porsche sales, the EU environmental rules will not affect all the models sold in USA, China and other markets.
 The 4-cylinder 911, the 912, might also make its comeback after more than 40 years.

 Stuttcars speculation on Porsche 911 models after 2020

 |912||2-litre 4-cylinder turbo||~150 g/km||Engine from 718|

-The ones who have driven Tesla Model S, know, that electric acceleration makes you smile as much as you have used to in your current 911 when flooring it.
-People tell the acceleration feeling in a Tesla is like in a 911 Turbo.
-If you don't agree, it means you haven't floored a Tesla Model S. The 992 Hybrid and the 992 Electric will naturally be quite heavy compared to the 992 GT, but 991 Targas and Turbos have shown that heavy weight hasn't stopped selling these cars.
-If you are not going to the race track - which 90% of the Porsche owners don't - you never focus on the weight of the car.
+The ones who have driven Taycan or Tesla Model S, know, that electric acceleration makes you smile as much as you have used to in your 911 when flooring it.
+The acceleration feeling is like in a 911 Turbo.
+If you don't agree, it means you haven't floored a powerful electric car.
+The 992 Hybrid (and the 992.2 Electric?) will naturally be heavier compared to the 992 GT, but 991 Targas and Turbos have shown that heavy weight hasn't decreased the sales.
+With Panamera Turbo S e-hybrid Porsche showed that the extra weight will be balanced out with extra power (500 kW in the case of Panamera Turbo S e-hybrid).
+If you are not going to the race track - which most of the Porsche owners don't - you never focus on the weight of the car.
 And for going to the track there will always be a dedicated 911.

-The top end 911s will not have more than 3-litre engines, but 600 hp will be taken out from them.
-The normally aspirated track day cars disappear meaning there will be one car instead of GT3 and GT2, and, hopefully with a more appropriate name as these days are long gone when GT2 standed for a racing class.
+We think that the top end 911s will not have larger than 3-litre engines, but 600 hp will be taken out from them.
+The normally aspirated track day cars disappear meaning there will probably be one car instead of the earlier GT3 and GT2, and, hopefully with a more appropriate name as these days are long gone when GT2 standed for a racing class.